jhiramt/Melville-the-Nonsense-Whale/README.md

 ![Discovering a mermaid be a good way to lose yer rope.](images/Melville.31.22.png)

 # Melville the Nonsense Whale
 Ever wanted a talking whale at the top of your terminal?
-Me too.
+Me too!
 ## Installation
 >[!IMPORTANT]
 >This requires a Unix-like environment with a POSIX-compatible shell (e.g., Bash or Zsh).